 These corporations are for-profit businesses.
 They exist to make money, and to grow and expand in order to make even more money.
 They partner with other companies for mutual benefit.
-There is most likely a certain brand of alcohol sponsoring a music festival, or a certain pop drink.
-Basically, any company who wants to promote themselves will pay the event corporation to setup a brand activation on the festival grounds. "[In 2013], some 447 brands played a role in 300 music festivals worldwide."
+There is most likely a certain brand of alcohol sponsoring a music festival or a certain pop drink.
+Basically, any company who wants to promote themselves to the festivals demographic will pay the event corporation to setup a brand activation on the festival grounds. "[In 2013], some 447 brands played a role in 300 music festivals worldwide."
 (M. Sebastian, Advertising Age)

-Transformational festivals operate a bit differently.
-Many of these festivals are grassroots, and are organized by non-profit organizations.
-Some have actually started off simply as gatherings amongst like-minded friends, and have expanded over the years, creating a community of volunteers.
-As no one is being employed to setup, tear down, or run logistics throughout the festival, many of these festivals rely on volunteers to keep them going year after year.
-The price of the ticket primarily goes towards renting the land, logistics, maybe a few art grants, and maybe the salary of a few individuals, but no one is making millions.
+Transformational festivals tend to operate a bit differently.
+Many of these festivals are grassroots and are organized by non-profit organizations.
+Some have actually started off simply as gatherings amongst like-minded friends and have expanded over the years into something greater.
+Many have few full-time staff, if any, and heavily rely on volunteers to keep the festival going year after year.
+The price of your ticket primarily goes towards renting the land, logistics, maybe a few art grants, and perhaps the salary of a few individuals, but no one is making millions.